 As your Go Healthcare Recruiter, we get as excited as you do when we hear that you are about to get THAT call: the phone interview!
-Make sure you get answers to these 7 interview questions before hanging up the phone.
+Make sure you get answers to these seven interview questions before hanging up.

 We have planned for this call.
-We have reviewed the initial job description together and discussed the location.
-Based on your current experience, this travel contract would be perfect for you.
-However; we remind our travelers it’s the conversation with the hiring manager during the phone interview that can “seal the deal” whether this is truly the right travel contract for you.
+We have planned, reviewed the job description, and discussed the location.
+Based on your current experience, this travel nurse contract would be perfect for you.
+However, we remind our nurse candidates that it’s the conversation with the hiring manager during the phone interview that can “seal the deal” on whether this is truly the right travel contract for you.

 So before you pack your bags and gas up the car for this 13-week travel assignment, let us share the experiences from previous Go Travelers’ phone interviews.
-You will get a lot information during your 15-20 minute conversation with the hiring manager, make sure to take notes and get these 7 questions answered:
+You will get a lot information during your 15-20 minute conversation with the hiring manager; make sure to take notes and get these seven questions answered:

 1. Ask about Floating.
 “If I need to be floated, what unit(s) will I be floated to?”

 It is always good to know what is expected of you.
 Keep in mind as a Joint Commission certified company, Go Healthcare ensures you can only be floated to units where you have had previous experience.

 2. Ask about “call-offs”.
 “What is your policy regarding call-offs?”

 Nurse Travelers are hired because the unit/facility has staffing needs, but on occasion, census does drop and if you can’t be floated, you may be called off.
 Also, worth noting, most contracts do guarantee your weekly hours, but if there’s not a weekly guarantee, know what to expect.

 3. Ask about Orientation.
 “What can I expect for orientation?”